TomHigson/CV/src/backend/text/mbda2.md

-See [a press release](https://www.mbda-systems.com/press-releases/team-lm-launches-fire-shadow-to-meet-uk-mod-loitering-munition-requirement/) explaining the project
+This [urgent operational request for a novel loitering munition](https://www.mbda-systems.com/press-releases/team-lm-launches-fire-shadow-to-meet-uk-mod-loitering-munition-requirement/) demanded innovative, rapid development.
+I was responsible for aspects of the system relating to flight path managemnent.
+My contributions included:
+- Worked with software suppliers to clarify requirements and ensure quality
+- Specified the interface between internal and external software teams
 - Managed work packages for several systems engineers and test engineers
-- Specified the interface between internal and external software teams
-- Introduced new model-based systems engineering techniques
-- Icreased productivity by removing duplication of effort
-- Worked with software, algorithm and testing teams to make the model work for them
 - Received a Contribution to the Business award at the MBDA 2011 National Awards